toluwagbemiga/bagisto-paystack/README.md

 5. in your composer.json add this code to it under autoload psr-4 array
 `"Webkul\\Paystack\\": "packages/Webkul/Paystack/src",`
-6. Register your service provider in the config/app.php file, also located in the Bagisto root directory:
+6. Register your service provider in the config/app.php file, also located in the Bagisto root directory: <br>

 <?php